pgaba007/api_fibonacci/README.md

 or use a [free AWS EC2 instance](https://aws.amazon.com/free) instead.

-SOLUTION:
+# On top
-#made a virtual machine on Oracle virtual box and performed task 3 i.e. Implement an app which has equivalent functionality in a language of your choice
+# I have made a virtual machine on Oracle virtual box and performed task 3 i.e. Implement an app which has equivalent functionality in a language of your choice
-#Used flask in python to quickly implement the code and installed docker on server to apply containerization to the code.
+# Used flask in python to quickly implement the code and installed docker on server to apply containerization to the code.
-#main.py
+# main.py